Lance-Cruz/fpga-vga-verilog/index.md

 For my design, I chose to create a 15x15 grid, where each block in the grid would represent a 10x10 pixel area.
 This resulted in a final image size of 150x150 pixels on my screen.
 Initially, I started by adjusting the template to form a box outline and check how it would fit on the 640x480 display we were working with.
 I first did some calculation to get our box outline in the center of the screen by taking away 150 from both 640 and 480 and dividing it by 2, we would get the top left point of our box outline.
 To get the other 3 corner points just add 150 to the corresponding hsync and vsync values.

+[picture of calculations]

 [picture of 150x150 box outline]

+At first viewing I didn't like the size as it felt too small for my liking.
+To improve this, I decided to double the size of each block to 20x20 pixels, which would give me a larger outline that I was going for.
+This change increased the overall box size of 300x300 pixels, which looked a lot better in comparison to the screen.

+[picture of 300x300 box outline]

 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.